-Presently we, Indians living in such liberal conditions that we can not imagine how rigid was our society during 18th or 19th century.
-Earlier, the society was cast ridden, decadent and hugely rigid, more of it our country was under foreign domination.
+Presently, we, Indians are living in such liberal conditions that now we can’t even imagine how rigid our society was during the 18th or 19th century.
+Earlier, the society was completely cast ridden, decadent and hugely rigid, more of it, our country was under foreign domination.
 The present condition is the gift from our ancestors and we are really lucky enough.
-British ruled our country , rather ruled brutally but we have to admit that apart from their ill political policies they came up with modern ideas.
-Idea of social, economic, liberty, justice, democracy and that hugely impacted on our nation.
+British ruled our country, rather ruled brutally but we have to admit that apart from their ill political policies they came up with some modern ideas.
+The idea of social, economic, liberty, justice, a democracy that hugely impacted on our nation.

-We are so fortunate that there were some great Indians like Raja Ram Mohan Roy, Iswar Chandra Vidyasagar, Dayanand Saraswati and many others those who had contributed and devoted their life towards building our nation.
-They started Religious Reforms movement was started in India, Raja Ram Mohan Roy started Brahmo Samaj, Prarthana Samaj was established in Bombay by Dr. Atma Ram Pandurang, Arya Samaj by Mool Shanker leter came to be known as Dayanand Saraswati.
+There were some enlightened Indian like Raja Ram Mohan Roy, Ishwar Chandra Vidyasagar, Dayanand Saraswati and many others those who had contributed and devoted their life towards building our nation.
+They started Religious Reforms movement in India and as a result, Raja Ram Mohan Roy started Brahmo Samaj, Prarthana Samaj was established in Bombay by Dr. Atma Ram Pandurang, Arya Samaj by Mool Shanker later came to known as Dayanand Saraswati.
 Not only the sons of Indian soil took part in religious reforms but also some kind people like Henry Lui Vivian Derozio took an active role in it.
 He started The Young Bengal Movement.
 The Ramakrishna Mission and Swami Vivekananda were also in the movement.
-This movement was not confined to one section or in one specific religion but it was also been adopted by other religions such as Islam, Sikhism ,even in Zoroastrian or Persis.
+This movement was not confined to one section or in one specific religion but it was also been adopted by other religions such as Islam, Sikhism, even in Zoroastrian.
 Sayyid Ahmed of Rai Bareilly was the most notable Muslim reformer of the 19th century.
 In middle of the 19th century among Parsees, Rehnumai Maz’dayasan Sabha was founded by Dadabhai Naoroji, Nauroji Furdonji, S.S.
 Bengalee and others.
 But among them Raja Ram Mohan Roy was the pioneer.

-After the death of Roy, the legacy of Brahmo Samaj was in safe hands of many great sons of India and among them was Keshab Chandra Sen (1838 – 1884) deserves special mention.
+After his death, the legacy of Brahmo Samaj was in the safe hands of many great sons of India and among them was Keshab Chandra Sen (1838 – 1884), deserves a special mention.

-How relevant is it at the present time, when we fight on the basis of religions, I think this is the perfect place from where we can learn something on real secularism.
+How relevant is it at the present time, when we fight on the basis of religions.
+I think this is the perfect place from where new modern generation can learn, what is called real secularism.

 Special Thanks to Samrat Dey Sarkar (Sammy) for his support throughout the photowalk.